AndrZakhara/data-structure-queue/README.md

-Implementation of Queue in Javascript
+Implementation of Stack in Javascript